-Hold on to your tunic and truncheon in this action-filled adventure. - Kirkus Reviews
+Hold on to your tunic and truncheon in this action-filled adventure - Kirkus Reviews

 ESCAPE TO PONTI